2013 Speaker Series

 National Park Service Announces Riverway Speaker Series

-Interested in learning more about the St. Croix Valley's national park?
+ST. CROIX FALLS, Wisconsin: Interested in learning more about the St. Croix Valley's national park?
 Join the National Park Service in exploring the heritage, natural wonders, and communities of the St. Croix National Scenic Riverway during this year's Riverway Speaker Series.
-The series kicks off on Saturday, November 19, with a program focused on wild rice.
+The series kicks off on Saturday, January 19, 2013, with a program focused on sturgeon.

 Reservations for each speaker will be accepted beginning one month prior to the presentation.